-Deadline Today for Charles Stokes Memorial Turbine Training Scholarship
+Charles Stokes Memorial Turbine Training Scholarship Deadline Extended to Sept.
+15

 Two \$3,000 scholarships are available to eligible NAAA Operator and Pilot members for turbine transition training through the newly created Charles Stokes Memorial Turbine Training Scholarship.
 The new NAAA scholarship program is funded by a generous educational grant from Jim Mills of Turbines Inc., who established the scholarship in memory of Charles Stokes (pictured at right).
 It is administered by NAAA.